7 garden hacks to help cut energy bills

-Plant mamas, we’re looking at you!
-Typically, our green friends need around 3-4 inches of water around the stem, but you could be giving them a bit too much nourishment.
+Typically, our house plants need around 3-4 inches of water around the stem, but it’s easy to overwater them.
 Save water by grouping them by their watering needs, and invest in plants that grow quickly to reduce your water usage.
-Alternatively, you could also save on water by investing in plants which can survive on less water.
+Alternatively, you could also save on water by investing in plants which can survive on less water, like cacti and succulents.

 - Money-saving tips for first time buyers

 - 4 ideas for financing energy efficient home improvements